Cheap VPS Hosting Providers: How to Choose (Outreach Ops)

 - Placeholder sites and early experiments where cost minimization is paramount.

-A daily backup with a 15‑minute restore beats a 99.9% SLA that needs a rebuild.
-Test a restore before long prepayments.
+A daily backup with a fast restore beats a great SLA that still requires a rebuild.
+Test a restore before you prepay long terms.

 Frequently Asked Questions (FAQ)